engineering with a concentration in naval engineering

 - Be active in leadership roles within their professional and technical societies.

-View the Naval Engineering Curriculum
+View the Bachelor's in Engineering with a Naval Engineering Concentration Curriculum